contember/docs/docs/tenant/overview.md

 The key is defined using `CONTEMBER_LOGIN_TOKEN` env variable.
 For local development, you can find this key in `docker-compose.yaml`

-You use this token for sign in (using both email/password or IDP) and password reset mutations.
+You use this token for sign in (using both email/password or IdP) and password reset mutations.

 Besides special tokens like the login token, there are two basic kinds of authorization tokens:
 - permanent API token for e.g. applications, where you don't authenticate users.
 You can [generate it using Tenant API mutations](tenant/api-keys.md)